-The County of Hawai‘i is subject to a wide variety of natural disasters including hurricanes, flash flooding, earthquakes, tsunami, volcanoes, wildfires and etc. Due to approaching or immediate natural disasters or other emergencies some or all County of Hawai‘i Solid Waste Division Facilities may be closed or services may be interrupted or severely limited.
+The County of Hawai‘i is subject to a wide variety of natural disasters including hurricanes, flash flooding, earthquakes, tsunami, volcanoes, wildfires, epidemics and etc. Due to approaching or immediate natural disasters or other emergencies some or all County of Hawai‘i Solid Waste Division Facilities may be closed or services may be interrupted or severely limited.
 Prior to, during and immediately after natural disasters or emergencies the Solid Waste Division may be conducting preparations to secure facilities and this may require closure of our facilities to maintain public safety, protect public health and coordinate with the County of Hawai‘i Civil Defense Agency.

 During these emergencies please keep safe, stay home if possible or evacuate if necessary, and limit all non-essential travel so that emergency responders have clear road access.
 If you need to access an emergency shelter go to the Civil Defense Agency website for a listing of the nearest shelter.

 For the safety of your fellow residents and County employees, please hold on to your rubbish and recyclables until the Recycling & Transfer Stations and Landfills have been deemed safe and reopen.
 We ask for your kōkua in not depositing your trash in front of the Transfer Station gates, as that will only impede reopening the sites.

 Please check the announcements on the home page for any closure or service interruption notices.
 We hope that these service interruptions are only temporary and appreciate the public’s kōkua in these extraordinary periods.